 - Willfully damaging or destroying, improperly taking, or misappropriating property owned by the University, a member of the University community, or a campus visitor, or any property used in connection with a University function or approved activity, or unauthorized use of University facilities, or the attempt to commit any such conduct; - Forgery, alteration, misuse of University documents, records, or identification, or knowingly furnishing false information to the University; - The illegal or unauthorized possession or use of firearms, explosives, other weapons or hazardous chemicals; and/or - Conviction of a felony that is clearly related to performance of University duties or academic activities; - Other, repeated, misconduct that has not been resolved through the implementation of minor discipline - 2.
 Discipline.
 Serious discipline includes, but is not limited to: - Suspension without pay; - Reduction of salary for a stated period or suspension of "regular" or other increase in salary; - Reduction of academic rank or suspension of promotion eligibility; and/or - Temporary or permanent removal of faculty appointment.
-The University will provide due process where loss of academic rank or permanent removal of faculty appointment is recommended in accordance with Code of Policies 6.040.5 and discipline of a faculty member.
-Nothing in this policy is to be construed so as to require a discipline prior to pursuing serious discipline when, in the Dean's judgment, the unacceptable behavior is sufficiently egregious to warrant action under the serious discipline provisions of this policy.
+The University will provide due process where loss of academic rank or permanent removal of faculty appointment is recommended in accordance with Code of Policies 6.040.5 and 6.040.7. - 6.040.5.
+Implementation of Serious Discipline.
+The Deans are authorized to recommend serious discipline of a faculty member.
+Nothing in this policy is to be construed so as to require a Dean to pursue minor discipline or to exhaust the remedies available for minor discipline prior to pursuing serious discipline when, in the Dean's judgment, the unacceptable behavior is sufficiently egregious to warrant action under the serious discipline provisions of this policy.